jetstash/endpoint-test/README.md

 ---- | --------
 h    | Show the help message
-n    | Define the number of interations to run u    | Define the url of the application if different that your config
+n    | Define the number of interations to run r    | Define the url of the application if different that your config

 # Requirements